jdevfullstack-tutorials/github-for-non-code-writers/README.md

 - think of an elegant name of your repo, this will also appear as part of the URL
 - make it private first so that it is still your draft,
+- fill in the description by powerful words describing your entire work, this will also be used by GitHub Pages when you turn your repo into a web page and will also appear as short description when you share your repo on social networking sites
 ![Screenshot (13)](https://user-images.githubusercontent.com/47092464/115019416-c4ba9f00-9eeb-11eb-98ad-55295af0057a.png)

 - initialize a license or don't include, GitHub rule is that